Upskill, reskill or hire? A guide to smarter skill development

 Reskilling involves teaching employees new skills so they can do different jobs than the ones they have today.
 It often requires looking for people with “adjacent skills” that are close to the new capabilities your organization needs.
 Reskilling provides a learning experience that enables a lateral move from one job to another.

-Companies estimate that, by 2024, approximately 40% of workers will require up to six months of reskilling.
+Companies estimate that, in 2024, approximately 40% of workers will require up to six months of reskilling.
 And nearly all business leaders, 94%, expect employees to pick up new skills on the job.

 3. Why upskilling is essential